marianarenteriadb-lab/Irma-Mariana-Renter-a-D-az-Barriga-/README.md

 <h2>📌 Business Perspective</h2>

 <p>
-Urban mobility is not just a transportation issue — it is an economic signal.
+Urban mobility is not just a transportation issue — <b>it is an economic signal.</b>
 </p>

 <ul>